Energy For All

 The IEF member countries have the resources and capabilities to provide a sustainable path forward to eliminate energy poverty, especially in South Asia and Sub-Saharan Africa – the regions with the most noteworthy gaps.
 This commitment to energy for all is deeply woven in the IEF’s programs, policies, and initiatives.

-The Energy for All Initiative will leverage the IEF platform to help accelerate progress in this important area in close collaboration with relevant international organisations, financial institutions, regional development banks, and market stakeholders.
+The Energy for All Initiative will leverage the IEF platform to help accelerate progress in this important area in close collaboration with relevant international organizations, financial institutions, regional development banks, and market stakeholders.

 The IEF longstanding commitment to providing reliable access to energy for every person and family is also highlighted at notable IEF events including: